 Applications should be made by local authority (LA) health and social care departments on behalf of potential recipients through ILF Scotland's LA online portal.
-We are finalising the development and testing of our systems to ensure these operate effectively and aim to be in a position to accept online applications from all LAs by mid to end April 2024.

 To ensure that the Fund is affordable in the first year, each LA area will be allocated a share of 1,000 places, with allocation proportionately based on population size and prevalence of disability in that area.
 The allocation per Local Authority area can be found on the ILF Scotland website.